vamohammedilyas/Manual_testing_EcommerceApplication/README.md

 ## ✅ Notes
 - This project is intended for **learning and demonstration purposes**.
 - All testing is performed manually without automation.
-- Test cases can be adapted or expanded for future testing exercises.
+- Test cases can be adapted or expanded for future testing exercise.